siyuan-bruce/siyuan-bruce.github.io/homepage.md

 - **HSBC IT Architecture** (Sep 2020 - May 2021)
   - Internship on CBDC work
   - Angle Fund Winner \| Corda Prototype Development

-## **Volunteer**
-- Sep 2018 ~ Mar 2019: Director at South China University of Technology Innovation Club for Science and Technology
-- Mar 2018 ~ Sep 2018: Member of South China University of Technology Innovation Club for Science and Technology

 ## **Invited Talk**
 1. "The Introduction of FinTech Research", _South China University of Technology_, Online, Sep 2023.
 2. "The introduction of Fintech Research", _South China University of Technology_, Sep 2022.